Flagsmith/flagsmith-cli/docs/design/05-crud.md

 ## 2. Addressing

 Resources are addressed by their ID.
 Each resource may define its own natural human identifier, and resolve it within the current context, while still accepting the ID.
-In case of ambigous natural human identifier, the CLI offers a choice from candidates when in TTY, and errors 2 otherwise.
+In case of ambiguous natural human identifier, the CLI offers a choice from candidates when in TTY, and errors 2 otherwise.

 ## 3. Result model